 In addition to the theoretical studies students will engage in practical, ‘real-world’ exercises and assessments, drawn from a range of sectors, industries and countries, to equip them with the skills necessary to meet the demands of the professional workplace.

 Download a program plan for further details on your degree's structure and what courses you will study.

 These program plans are applicable to new students.
 Current students should refer to the program handbook to access the plan relevant to the year they commenced.

-You will graduate with the opportunity to embark on some of the following career pathways:
+You will graduate with significantly enhanced skills and knowledge to assist you in the following career pathways: